 4. Wrist Sprains

-Treatment: The majority of wrist sprains can be treated non-surgical interventions, although surgery may be required if the ligament is completely torn.
+Treatment: The majority of wrist sprains can be treated through non-surgical interventions, although surgery may be required if the ligament is completely torn.
 Nonsurgical options for a wrist sprain often include anti-inflammatory medications and immobilization with a splint.
 The RICE (Rest, Ice, Compression, and Elevation) method is also frequently recommended for wrist sprains.

 Basketball Hand Wrist & Elbow Injuries?